Choosing the best brand name can have a major impact on your small business.

 It's incredibly important to find the right name when setting up your online store to help it stand out from the crowd—both from a branding perspective and from a search engine perspective.
 Here are a few pointers on how to find a memorable name.

 1. Keep it short and simple

-Having a short, snappy name is great for several reasons: It's memorable, easy to pronounce, and effortlessly fits in the header of your online store’s homepage.
+Having a short, snappy name is great for several reasons: it’s memorable, it’s easy to pronounce, and it effortlessly fits in the header of your online store’s homepage.

-Finding one can be challenging, though.
+Finding a good name can be challenging, however.
 Brands are launched every day, and names that are appealing to you will undoubtedly appeal to someone else, too.
 Fortunately, it’s a big world and there’s plenty of room for creative, compelling brand names.

 Here are a few strategies you can try to get your gears turning:

 - Use a word with personal meaning.
 It might be a nickname you have for your significant other, your pet’s name (a smart idea if your store relates to furry friends), or even your own name.
-Using a personal name makes your store easier to identify with on a personal level—though note that stores built on personal brands can be more difficult to sell.
+Using a personal name makes your store easier to identify with—though note that stores built on personal brands can be more difficult to sell.